8 Smart Ways to Use Your Tax Refund

 Invest in an IRA

-If you already contributing to your workplace retirement plan or you currently do not have one in place, contributing to an IRA is your next step.
+If you already contribute to your workplace retirement plan, great.
+If you don’t have any retirement account, now is the time to get started on one.
 They have both a traditional IRA and a Roth IRA.
 With the traditional one, your contributions are tax-deductible on your tax return for the year you made the contribution but you are taxed when you withdraw the money (you can start at 59 ½ and must start withdrawing by 70 ½).
 With a Roth IRA, there’s not a tax break but your earnings and withdrawals are tax free.
 An additional benefit is that the money can be passed on to your kids or whomever.
 You are not required to make withdrawals.
 They also afford you some flexibility where you can withdraw funds without a penalty for buying a home or to use it for your education.

 Invest in a college fund